kunal-ucla/236A/README.md

 - `prob` : the probability of selecting each sample in case of random sample selection, use 0 for our designed sample selection, default = 0.2
 - `init` : the number of initial number of unfiltered samples that are to be selected by the sample selector, default = 10
 - `delta` : the range within which we'd prefer selecting the samples, distance from current hyperplane, proportional to # of samples selected, default = 1
+- `limit` : # of samples to skip in between requesting for re-trained weights from main node, so will use old-weights for these many samples, default = 0

 Example, to run classification between digits 2 and 5 with normalization of the data and 70 epochs:
 ```